coffeecocoa/coffeecocoa.github.io/_pages/problems.md

 <h2 align="center" style="color: green;">
     <a href="http://bit.ly/howtosellphoto" target="_blank" rel="nofollow">
-     How to make money using your photography skill? and How to generate more cash by selling your photos?
+     How to make money using your photography skill? and How to generate more cash by selling your photos?...
     </a>
 </h2>